jcardente/adventOfCode2020/day13/README.md

 This was one of the toughest puzzles in the competition.
 Naive solutions were extremely inefficient.
-I noticed that the bus ids were primes and remembered from graduate cryptography classes that modulo arthmetic has some interesting properties when working with (relative primes)[https://en.wikipedia.org/wiki/Coprime_integers].
+I noticed that the bus ids were primes and remembered from graduate cryptography classes that modulo arthmetic has some interesting properties when working with [relative primes](https://en.wikipedia.org/wiki/Coprime_integers).
 But, I couldn't see the solution and eventually checked the subreddit for a hint.

 The key to solving the puzzle was the [Chinese Remainder Theorem](https://en.wikipedia.org/wiki/Chinese_remainder_theorem)